* Coaster Enthusiasts of Canada *

 INCEPTION

 The final item in the equation that really came to define today's amusement parks were rides.
 At first they might have taken the form of a boat excursion, simple swings, or a man/animal-operated carousel or ferris-type wheel.
-However, they became more varied and more sophisticated over time as the public demanded greater thrills.
+However, they became more varied and more sophisticated over time as manufacturers tried to outdo one another and the public demanded greater thrills.
 The first such rides began appearing in recreational locations in the 1840s, although it's possible, indeed - likely, that portable versions were at Canadian exhibitions and fairs before this.

 Dominion Park Scenic Railway Entrance